7 Cannibals and Voters

 That word—altruism—makes biologists nervous when applied to bacteria, and rightly so.
 A bacterium does not “decide” to be generous.
 It carries genetic circuits that, under certain conditions, cause it to produce costly public goods, or to die so that its neighbors may feed.
 The altruism is encoded, not chosen.
 But the functional outcome is the same: individual cells pay a fitness cost so that the group benefits.
 And the evolutionary logic that maintains these behaviors is surprisingly sophisticated.

-To see how sophisticated, consider a single species that can grow flagella and swim, assemble into packs, communicate by quorum sensing, share public goods, build spore-forming fortresses, and—when all else fails—murder half its own population.
-That species is Bacillus subtilis, and it may be the most versatile social organism on the planet.
+To see how sophisticated, consider a single species that can grow flagella and swim, assemble into packs, communicate by quorum sensing, share public goods, build spore-forming fortresses, and—when all else fails—murder a substantial fraction of its own population.
+That species is Bacillus subtilis.

 7.2 Bacillus subtilis: the bacterium that does everything